moggyg/Tropicaldo/exampleSite/content/english/blog/_index.md

 ---
 title: "Latest News"
-description: "this is meta description"
+description: "All things IT on the Costa Tropical"
 draft: false
 bg_image: "images/feature-bg.jpg"
 ---